ytsaurus/ytsaurus/yt/docs/README.md

     ...
 ```

-You can read more about using the variables in the official [YFM documentation](https://diplodoc.com/docs/en/project/presets).
+You can read more about using the variables in the official [YFM official documentation](https://diplodoc.com/docs/en/project/presets).

 -------